euroscipy/euroscipy_proceedings/papers/vladimir_lukes/liver_model.rst

 =====================================

-We obtain real vascular trees from CT scans using LISA (LIver Surgery Analyser) [Jir]_.
+We obtain real vascular trees from CT scans using LISA (LIver Surgery Analyser) [Jir14]_.
 It was developed as a tool for surgeons to help them in a preoperative planning of liver resections.
 To be able to analyze and detect the vascular structure, we need data form perfusion CT examinations, when a contrast fluid is injected into the blood system